In this interview, CKP Bank CEO Pál Kovács talks about the achievements of the banking market in Montenegro, as well as CKB’s plans.

 – Montenegro is breaking the regional record for the number of banks per capita.
 For instance, the Serbian market is nine times the size of the Montenegrin market and has twice as many banks, but they are also in need of a consolidation process.
 You may find a similar scenario in Croatia.
 There are also a large number of banks with a low participation rate.
 Desaturating the market may lead to greater efficiency and increase income.

 Banks in Montenegro have high fixed operational and administrative costs, while some of them do not have favourable sources of financing.
 Let us also not forget the deposit expenses, as well as other transaction costs.
-What contributes the most to the relative decrease in operational costs is desaturation, primarily through the effects of economy of scope.
+What contributes the most to the relative decrease in operational costs is desaturation, primarily through the effects of the economy of scope.

 I believe that an optimal number of banks in Montenegro would meet the needs of competitiveness of the banking system, which would consequently provide better quality, diversity and innovativeness of financial services, increased availability through the permanent development of digital channels, as well as sustained innovation and technological development.
 I think that the Montenegrin market, in the long run, needs fewer banks and that consolidation would also benefit clients.